 Adult perception of friendship at a young age is usually not very close to real-life situations.

 Children can have true friendships more easily simply because they are genuinely sincere and they connect easier than adults.
-Their descriptions of friendships can easily be applied to any adulthood friendship.

 ‘When everybody is kind and helpful and everybody is friends’ Female, Year 6